sairam95/assignment/README.md

 ![Application architecture](./images/app_architecture.png)

+1. Client's application writes the required file to client's on premise server s3 mount location.
-1. As soon as new file lands in on-premise server mount point location (A mount point is a on premise directory to which NFS share is attached), aws file gateway transfers the file to configured s3 bucket.
+2. As soon as new file lands in on-premise server mount point location (A mount point is a on premise directory to which NFS share is attached), aws file gateway transfers the file to configured s3 bucket.
-2. As the file is created/available in s3 bucket, S3 sends an event to Lambda function with the file details.
+3. As the file is created/available in s3 bucket, S3 sends an event to Lambda function with the file details.
-3. The above Lambda function starts a Glue Job to process the file
+4. The above Lambda function starts a Glue Job to process the file
-4. Glue job does the required processing to write the final output to S3 bucket.
+5. Glue job does the required processing to write the final output to S3 bucket.
 An EventBridge rule triggered if the glue job fails.
-5. Event bridge rule calls a Lambda function to format and publish a failure message to an SNS topic.
+6. Event bridge rule calls a Lambda function to format and publish a failure message to an SNS topic.
-6. Lambda function publishes a failure message to sns topic.
+7. Lambda function publishes a failure message to sns topic.
 All subscribers of sns topic will get the glue job failure notification.